 Help friends and family understand this new part of your life by sharing the most important parts of your time overseas, including pictures and other mementos—but be prepared for some who have not traveled abroad to have a limited attention span.
-If you want to talk more, or if you feel a bit alienated from friends and family, connect with faculty, your study abroad advisor, or other returning students.
-Take advantage of re-entry workshops your study abroad office may provide; you’ll meet new friends and share your experiences with people who will listen and understand.
+If you want to talk more, or if you feel a bit alienated from friends and family, connect with faculty, your education abroad advisor, or other returning students.
+Take advantage of re-entry workshops your education abroad office may provide; you’ll meet new friends and share your experiences with people who will listen and understand.

 make it last

-Some schools have programs that enable you to serve as a peer advisor for other prospective study or work abroad students, or host an international student visiting from your host country.
+Some schools have programs that enable you to serve as a peer advisor for other prospective education or work abroad students, or host an international student visiting from your host country.
 Constantly look for ways to continue your international experience and the transformation it brings.

 Culture Shock (from Arcadia University’s website)